Indonesia dive guide · Hidden spots

 Manta ray and soft corals in Triton Bay, West Papua

-Triton Bay: lush soft corals, dense fish schools and regular whale shark encounters.
+Triton Bay: lush soft corals, dense fish schools and a true expedition feel.

 7. Komodo National Park